yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

 - Create a REST API server using JSON Server. (v)
 - Define endpoints to fulfill application features with appropriate URL parameters, URL query, header, request body, response status, and response body. (v)
 - Document API for each endpoint.
-- Simulate authentication and authorization flow using JSON Server.
+- Simulate authentication and authorization flow using JSON Server. (v)